 Does construction cost per square foot include land?

 No. Land purchase is considered a soft cost and is separate from construction costs.
 Construction cost per square foot only covers the building itself, including labor, materials, systems, and site work.
-Soft costs like land, permits, and architectural design are usually calculated separately.

 What factors affect construction costs in Texas?